 Abstract.
 An Early Quaternary shallow submarine hydrothermal iron formation (IF) in the Cape Vani sedimentary basin (CVSB) on Milos Island, Greece, displays banded rhythmicity similar to Precambrian banded iron formation (BIF).
-Field-wide stratigraphic and biogeochemical reconstruction show two temporal and spatially isolated iron deposits in the CVSB with distinct sedimentological character.
-Petrographic screening suggests the photoferrotrophic-like microfossil-rich IF (MFIF), accumulated on a basement consisting of andesites, in a ~150 m wide basin, in the SW margin of the basin.
-A banded non-fossiliferous IF (NFIF) sits on top of the Mn-rich sandstones at the transition to the renowned Mn-rich formation, capping the NFIF unit.
-Geochemical data relates the origin of the NFIF to periodic submarine volcanism and water column oxidation of released Fe(II) in conditions predominated by anoxia, similar to the MFIF.
+Sedimentary and stratigraphic reconstruction, coupled to biogeochemical analysis and micro-nanoscale mineralogical characterization, confirm the Milos IF as a modern BIF analogue.
+Spatial coverage of the BIF-type rocks in relation to the economic grade Mn ore that brought prominence to the CVSB implicates tectonic activity and changing redox in Field-wide stratigraphic and biogeochemical reconstruction their deposition. demonstrate two temporal and spatially isolated iron deposits in the CVSB with distinct sedimentological character.
+Petrographic screening suggests the previously described photoferrotrophic-like microfossil-rich IF (MFIF), accumulated on basement andesite in a ~150 m wide basin, in the SW margin of the basin.
+A strongly banded non-fossiliferous IF (NFIF) sits on top the Mn-rich sandstones at the transition to the renowned Mn-rich formation, capping the NFIF unit.
+Geochemical evidence relates the origin of the NFIF to periodic submarine volcanism and water column oxidation of released Fe(II) in conditions apparently predominated by anoxia, similar to the MFIF.
 Raman spectroscopy pairs hematite-rich grains in the NFIF with relics of a carbonaceous material carrying an average $\delta^{13}C{org}$ signature of ~-25%.
-A similar $\delta^{13}C{org}$ signature in the MFIF could not be directly coupled to hematite by mineralogy.
+However, a similar $\delta^{13}C{org}$ signature in the MFIF is not directly coupled to hematite by mineralogy.
 The NFIF, which post dates large-scale Mn deposition in the CVSB, is composed primarily of amorphous Si (opal-SiO2·nH2O) while crystalline quartz (SiO2) predominates the MFIF.
-An intricate interaction between tectonic processes, changing redox, biological activity and abiotic Si precipitation are proposed to have collectively formed the unmetamorphosed BIF-type deposits in a shallow submarine volcanic center.
-Despite the differences in Precambrian oceanatmosphere chemistry and the present geologic time, these formation mechanisms coincide with those believed to have formed Algoma-type BIFs proximal to active seafloor volcanic centers.
+An intricate interaction between tectonic processes. changing redox, biological activity and abiotic Si precipitation are proposed to have collectively formed the unmetamorphosed BIF-type deposits in a shallow submarine volcanic center.

-Keywords: Banded iron formation; BIF analog; Hydrothermal activity; Iron cycling; Silica cycling.
+Keywords: Banded iron formation; BIF analogue; Hydrothermal activity; Iron eyeling; Silica eyeling.